 How Do You Treat Knee Pain With Injections?

-Injections help alleviate knee pain by directly treating the source of your pain.
-We offer hyaluronic acid knee injections at NorthEast Spine and Sports Medicine, but some medical providers also treat knee pain with corticosteroids, Botox and platelet-rich plasma.
+Injections help relieve knee pain by directly treating the source of your pain.
+We offer hyaluronic acid injections at NorthEast Spine and Sports Medicine, but some medical providers also treat knee pain with corticosteroids, Botox and platelet-rich plasma.

 Corticosteroids are anti-inflammatory hormones that help your body break down nutrients.
 Botox is a popular remedy derived from the bacterium Clostridium botulinum, which relaxes or paralyzes your muscles.
 Platelet-rich plasma refers to filtered blood from your own body that stimulates the natural healing process.
 All of these substances can help reduce or eliminate knee pain.

 When a therapeutic substance is injected into the knee, there are several things that can happen.
 Some injections lubricate the joints surrounding the knee, making it easier for your body to move comfortably without friction or resistance.
 Others reduce inflammation, block pain-causing sensory neurons or stimulate collagen production.
 The type of treatment you need depends on your condition and the severity of your symptoms.

 The hyaluronic acid knee treatment we offer is FDA approved and covered by most insurance providers, including Medicare.
 If you’re unsure whether your insurance company offers knee injection coverage, give us a call.
 We’ll review your plan and let you know the details before you schedule a pain management appointment.
 If you don’t have insurance coverage, we can review out-of-pocket costs and help you get the treatment you need.